Badal Sircar: Career

 Though he continued to hold his job till 1975, as a playwright he rose to prominence in the 1970s and was one of the leading figures in the revival of street theatre in Bengal.
 He revolutionised Bengali theatre with his wrath-ridden, anti-establishment plays during the Naxalite movement.

 His plays reflected the atrocities that prevailed in the society, the decayed hierarchical system and were socially enlightening.
 He is a proponent of the "Third theatre" movement that stood ideologically against the state.
 Third theatre involved street plays, with actors being attired no differently than the audience.
 Also the formal bindings of the proscenium theatre was given up.
 Sarkar's "Bhoma" is an example of a third theatre play, set as always, in an urban background.
 Starting with Sagina Mahato, which marked his advent into arena stage, his subsequent plays, Michhil (Juloos), Bhoma, Basi Khobor, Spartacus based on Howard Fast's historical novel by the same name, were performed in parks, street corners and remote villages with the audience sitting all around.

 Sircar directed his last play in 2003, and after that his movements were restricted after a road accident, but even many years later till 2011 he continued performing at play readings and writing new works like adapting William Shakespeare's Macbeth, two stories by Graham Greene and a novel, History of Love.

 Kerala Sangeetha Nataka Akademi awarded the prestigious 'Ammannur Puraskaram' in 2010 for his lifetime achievements in Indian Theatre.
 The award was presented to him by Girish Karnad during the inaugural function of 3rd edition of International Theatre Festival of Kerala (ITFoK).

 Death

 Sarkar was diagnosed with colon cancer in April 2011.
 He died on 13 May at Kolkata at the age of 85.

 Awards and recognition

 Sarkar was awarded the prestigious Jawaharlal Nehru Fellowship in 1971, the Padma Shri by the Government of India in 1972, Sangeet Natak Akademi Award in 1968 and the Sangeet Natak Akademi Fellowship- Ratna Sadsya, the highest honour in the performing arts by Govt. of India, in 1997, given by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.

+In 2004, Amol Palekar put together Badal Sircar Festival in Pune.
+Quotation from Anjum Katyal's Badal Sircar: Towards a Theatre of Conscience (Foreword by Amol Palekar, 2015):